xeno010/Wp-Pro-Quiz/readme.txt

 * Points now can be entered per correct answer instead of correct question
 * Translation for Russian have been added (Thanks Sergei B.)
 * Translation for Swedish have been added (Thanks Martin J.)

+= 0.16 =
+* Bug in uninstall script fixed
+* Option "hide correct- and incorrect-message" added
+* Option "correct- and incorrect-answermark" added
+* Option "show only specific number of questions" added
+* Bugfix in statistic function